-The roots of the Space Renaissance can be traced back to the Renaissance of the 1500s[1].
+As a new Space Renaissance we trace our roots back to the Renaissance of the 1500s.
 In that time, civilisation woke up from the long cultural night of the Middle Ages, armed itself with an enlightened mind and new views on the importance of human life, and focused on the development of solutions to human needs and aims.